mkopylec/recaptcha-spring-boot-starter/README.md

 [![Build Status](https://travis-ci.org/mkopylec/recaptcha-spring-boot-starter.svg?branch=master)](https://travis-ci.org/mkopylec/recaptcha-spring-boot-starter)

 To use the starter you will need a reCAPTCHA site key and a secret key.
-To get them go to [reCAPTCHA Home Page](https://www.google.com/recaptcha/intro/index.html) and set up your reCAPTCHA.
+To get them go to the [reCAPTCHA Home Page](https://www.google.com/recaptcha/intro/index.html) and set up your reCAPTCHA.

 ## Installing